 Abstract

 The question of whether the use of digital media reduces or exacerbates inequalities in news exposure and engagement is critical for our understanding of informed publics and inclusive democratic processes.
 While the literature on incidental news exposure has questioned the dominant view that major platforms widen information gaps between people who are interested in news and public affairs and those who are not, the literature has only started to grapple with a central issue: That news exposure and engagement is shaped not only by ‘demand-side’ factors such as user interest, but also by ‘supply-side’ factors such as social networks and curation algorithms.
-In this article, we develop Thorson’s (2020) metaphor of ‘attracting the news’ into an analytic concept that encompasses these and other influences on news exposure and engagement.
-Drawing on an online survey linked with social media data (N = 2,008), we investigate its relationship with incidental exposure and news engagement.
+In this article, we develop Thorson’s (2020) metaphor of ‘attracting the news’ into an analytic concept employing Latent Class Analysis (LCA).
+We then draw on a rolling cross-sectional online survey (N = 2,008) that links the top stories circulating on Facebook during an election cycle with novel measures of incidental exposure.
+We conceptualize incidental exposure as both an individual trait and a temporal state of news exposure.
+We then investigate the links among ‘news attraction’, incidental exposure, and news engagement.
 We find some evidence that incidental exposure closes information gaps based on news attraction, but no evidence that it closes engagement gaps.
 Results are discussed in light of their contribution to theory and broader public conversations about news and public affairs information on digital media platforms.

 Keywords: Incidental exposure, news exposure, news engagement, digital inequalities social media, digital media, platforms